junobuild/docs/docs/reference/emulator/satellite.md

 ## Configuration

-The behavior of the Satellite running in the Docker container can be configured with the help of a local configuration file commonly named `juno.dev.config.ts` (or JavaScript or JSON).
+The behavior of the Satellite running in a container can be configured with the help of a local configuration file commonly named `juno.dev.config.ts` (or JavaScript or JSON).

 This configuration file enables you to define the collections of the Datastore and Storage that run locally, but it also allows for defining additional controllers - i.e. administrative access keys - for your satellite.